-Today, Gentle Reader, I am introducing an new occasional series of installments of questions I get constantly.
-I hope you out there also want the answers to these questions because a great deal of people over email certainly seem to.
+Today, Gentle Reader, I introduce a new occasional series of installments of questions I get constantly.

 How Could You End It?

-Also, I wanted to have one arc completed in case I get run over.
+Also, I like to have arcs completed in case I get run over.
 Far too many of my favorite authors have died on me without finishing their long running sagas.
-Or worse, been dropped by their publisher and never finshed a series.
+Or worse, been dropped by their publisher and never finished a series for lack of interest.